dB-SPL/pyAMP/README.md

 In the case of partially received files, pyAMP can recognize when transmissions with different AMP "queue IDs" are actually the same file (with the same compression and encoding).
 As long as each block in a file has been received at least once, pyAMP can combine the partial receptions to successfully decode the file.

-## Status
+### Status
 [A receive-only preview version](https://github.com/dB-SPL/pyAMP/releases/tag/preview) is currently available while I work on the features required for encoding and transmitting files.
+Executable files are available for Windows as well as Raspberry Pi OS.
+The Raspberry Pi version will likely work on other Linux systems using ARM.
+They can be launched with a simple double-click.

+If you prefer to install pyAMP as a Python module directly, I suggest creating a folder for it, then installing to that folder using pip to handle the dependencies using:

+`python3 -m pip --target=/path/to/your/folder https://github.com/dB-SPL/pyAMP/archive/refs/heads/main.zip`

+To launch the Python module, use:
+`pythom3 -m pyamp`

 ### Credits
-Dave Freese W1HKJ's [fldigi application](http://www.w1hkj.com/) provides the modems.  pyAMP uses Niel Jansen MK4YRI's [pyFldigi library](https://github.com/KM4YRI/pyFldigi) to interface with fldigi via XML-RPC and Raymond Buvel's [crcmod](http://crcmod.sourceforge.net/) for the required checksums.
-The GUI is built with [PySimpleGUI](http://pysimplegui.org).
+Dave Freese W1HKJ's [fldigi application](http://www.w1hkj.com/) provides the modems,  pyAMP uses Niel Jansen MK4YRI's [pyFldigi library](https://github.com/KM4YRI/pyFldigi) to interface with fldigi via XML-RPC, and Raymond Buvel's [crcmod](http://crcmod.sourceforge.net/) is used for the required checksums.
+The GUI is built with [PySimpleGUI](http://pysimplegui.org), and the executable files were created with [pyinstaller](http://pyinstaller.org).